-If you suffer from dry or very dry skin, many exfoliants can be a no-go, leaving skin drier and more irritated than before.
+If you have dry or very dry skin, many exfoliants can be a no-go, leaving skin drier and more irritated than before.
 However, research has shown that daily exfoliation is vital to remove dead skin cells and reveal soft, smooth, radiant-looking skin.
 AHA exfoliants in particular are really beneficial for dry skin – the secret is choosing the right texture and concentration.
-Read on to learn how AHAs work and discover the best AHA for your skin.
+Read on to learn how AHAs work and discover the best AHA for your dry skin.

 Which Exfoliant is Best For Dry Skin?

 At Paula’s Choice we have two types of leave-on exfoliant: BHA (Beta Hydroxy Acid) and AHA (Alpha Hydroxy Acid).
 BHA is ideal for oily, blemish-prone skin skin because it exfoliates inside pores and helps prevent breakouts.
 AHA is recommended for sun-damaged and normal to dry skin because it exfoliates the skin’s surface while helping it hold onto more moisture.

 AHA stands for Alpha Hydroxy Acid, but don’t let the word ‘acid’ fool you.
 AHAs are much gentler than traditional scrubs or cleansing brushes.
 There are several types of AHAs, but two of the most effective and well-researched are glycolic acid and lactic acid.
 Products containing glycolic acid and lactic acid are most effective in concentrations between 5% and 10%.

 Discover the different types of alpha hydroxy acids suitable for dry skin: